isc-projects/stork/doc/usage.rst

 Using Stork
 ***********

-This section describes how to use features available in ``Stork``.
+This section describes how to use the features available in ``Stork``.
 To connect to ``Stork``, use a web browser and connect to port 8080.
 If Stork is running on a localhost, it can be reached by navigating to http://localhost:8080.